 Understanding withholding allowances

 Your yearly tax may be influenced depending on the total number of compensations on the W-4 form.
-For example, W-2 allowances mentioned on the W-4 conditions may affect the total tax amount, resulting in you not paying complete taxes throughout the year.
-For this, the IRS may require you to pay an additional amount of tax upon filing for returns.
+For example, the W-2 allowances mentioned on the W-4 conditions may affect the total tax amount, resulting in you not paying complete taxes throughout the year.
+The IRS may require you to pay an additional tax upon filing returns.

 What if I have multiple W2 forms from the same employer?

 If you have multiple W2 forms from the same employer with the same amount, usually it is a mistake, and you need to report to IRS and send only 1 W2 form.
-However, sometimes your employer can send you two W2 forms, and then you need to report all your incomes to IRS.
+However, sometimes your employer can send you two W2 forms if you work from a different location for him, and then you need to report all your income to IRS.

 As an employee, if you have not received a W-2 form from the employer, then you are still required to file a tax return.
-Failure to do so, employers will be required to pay a filing penalty.
+Failing so, employers will be required to pay a filing penalty.
 If you want to avoid the filing fee and need to file the tax return without the possession of a W-2 form, then you can still carry on with the process by submitting the last paystub from the tax year along with the IRS form 4852, which is a substitute form for the W-2 form.
 As an alternative, this form will assist you in tax filing until you receive the W-2 form, which is the required form.
-This form is available online and will allow you to check the wage and tax information.
+This online form will allow you to check the wage and tax information.

 In a nutshell, the legal inclinations and tax laws for employees of multiple employees are the same for those who work for those working on a single job.
 Therefore, keep yourself updated on the latest tax updates and choose to keep track of slight modifications and adjustments laid out by the tax department.